cltl/ma-tm-domains-SDG-tracker/README.md

 For this task, we use a BERT-based machine learning approach to determine whether a news article is relevant to one of the SDGs.
 The training data was created by a lexical lookup on a vast corpus (GigaWord).

 The file **end_to_end_classifier.ipynb** shows the process of creating the training set, the training of the SDG-classifier and the classifier's application on unseen news articles we have extracted manually (the test sets for SDG1 (end all poverty) and SDG12 (sustainable consumption).
-Handcrafted keyword lists are provided for several SDGs, although some of these are short (see <a href="/keyword_search/keywords"> keyword_search/keywords</a>.
+Manually created keyword lists are provided for several SDGs, although some of these are short (see <a href="/keyword_search/keywords"> keyword_search/keywords</a>.
 In the folder Sentiment_Analysis, our sentiment classification approach is shown.
 The idea is to filter whether an article states something positive about a company with regard to one of the SDGs.

 **Folders**